aeternity/protocol/specification/contracts/contract_vms.md

-# Virtual Machines on the Æternity blockchain
+# Virtual Machines on the æternity blockchain

 A smart contract is associated with a virtual machine for the execution of that contract.
-The Æternity blockchain supports the virtual machine AEVM - A version of the Ethereum VM.
+The æternity blockchain supports the virtual machine AEVM - A version of the Ethereum VM.
 The AEVM can also use different ABIs, and it is versioned to ensure that runs on earlier version can still be run to validate the chain in the presence of consensus breaking VM changes.